-Each semester, during a scheduled pre-registration period, a student must prepare a complete schedule of his studies for the upcoming semester and have it approved by his advisor using the online advising and registration system, Student Planning.
+Each semester, during a scheduled pre-registration period, a student prepares a complete schedule of his studies for the upcoming semester and has it approved by his advisor using the online advising and registration system, Student Planning.
 Registration is officially documented on the basis of class attendance during the designated census dates each semester or by reporting to the Registrar’s Office on those days.

 Deadlines for requesting schedule changes or exercising special grading options are listed on the College’s Academic Calendar, in the Yearly Calendars section of this Bulletin.

 The first week of classes is designated as the “add period” each Fall or Spring semester.
 The Registrar's Office may also provide access to Student Planning for students and advisors to make schedule changes for a limited time prior to the start of each semester.
 The final date to add full-semester courses or half-semester courses is identified on the College's Academic Calendar.
 Summer courses have a shorter "add period," and the last day to add a course for a summer term will also be listed on the College's Academic Calendar.
 A course instructor or may stipulate a shorter add period for a particular course.

 A course must be approved by the student's academic advisor in Student Planning before the student will be able to register for the course.